manthan-ks-66/backend/Readme.md

 # backend project

-this project is the backend of youtube
+The project is the backend of YouTube platform

 # data model

 https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj

-this is the data model which I have used for implementing this backend project
+This is the data model used for implementing the project

 # project strucure

 /src

---> db/ # mongodb connection
+--> db -> mongodb connection

---> controllers/ # Business logic for API endpoints
+--> controllers -> Business logic for API endpoints

---> models/ # Mongoose schemas and database models
+--> models -> Mongoose schemas and database models

---> routes/ # Express routes for API endpoints
+--> routes -> Express routes for API endpoints

---> middlewares/ # JWT auth, error handling, validation and multer upload
+--> middlewares -> JWT auth, error handling, validation and multer upload

---> index.js # Entry point of the application
+--> index.js -> Entry point of the application

---> public/ # stores the file temporarily on server when file uplaoding occurs
+--> public -> stores the file temporarily on the server when file uploading occurs

---> utils/ # ApiResponse class for sending json response, ApiError class for error handling, asyncHandler a higher order function that wraps up the controller method to handle errors when interacting with database and cloudinary method for uploading files on cloudinary
+--> utils -> ApiResponse class for sending JSON response, ApiError class for error handling, asyncHandler a higher order function that wraps up the controller method to handle errors when interacting with the database and the cloudinary method for uploading files on Cloudinary

-Note: This project requires a configured environment variables with MongoDB atlas database access, API keys, and other credentials.
-Due to restricted access, it cannot be run directly.

 # project features

-Implemented user registration and user authentication using json web token and bcrypt
+Implemented user registration and user authentication using JSON Web Token and bcrypt

 Implemented MongoDB queries and aggregation pipeline for handling user